algosup/2022-2023-project-1-smart-signage-Project-3-group/functional.md

 ## Terminal
 Displayed when the terminal is open, the home page serves three purposes:

+- Login page
-- login page
+- Home page
-- home page
+- Commands page

 ### Login
 To more security, to access our project the user needs to connect itself with :